dwallach1/Stocker/README.md

 - [pytz](https://pypi.python.org/pypi/pytz)

-# Flags
+# Function Parameters

-__
+Each Stocker instance acts as a manager and delegates tasks
 * gui=True : when set to true uses tdqm to show a progress bar as well as the current ticker & source it is parsing
 * csv=True : tells stocker if it should write the output to a csv file
 * json=True : tells stocker if it should write the newly parsed links to a json file to avoid duplicates
+* flags={} : a dictionary of kwargs to be used when parsing articles
+	* ticker=None : used to find information associated with the stock ticker
+	* min_length=30 : the minimum amount of words each article must have, only enforced if length_checker = True
 	* curious=False : is set to true, stocker won't ensure that the link it is parsing is from the source field of the query
-* industry=True : looks up and store the industry associated with the ticker
+	* industry=False : looks up and store the industry associated with the ticker
-* sector=True : looks up and store the industry associated with the ticker
+	* sector=False : looks up and store the industry associated with the ticker
-* date_checker=True : forces each article to have a date; if no date and date_checker is set to true, it will return None
+	* date_checker=False : forces each article to have a date; if no date and date_checker is set to true, it will return None
 	* length_checker=False : forces each article to have a word count of at least min_length
-* min_length=30 : the minimum amount of words each article must have, only enforced if length_checker = True
-* crawl_page=False : if set to True, it will add all the links found in articles to the url list to be parsed

 # Storing Query Data